 The Persistence of Faction

 This chapter examines persistent divisions within the Democratic Party.
 In particular, it looks at how divisions between Clinton and Sanders supporters in the 2016 presidential nomination contest spilled over into other intraparty contests in 2017 and 2018.
 I focus especially on campaign donation patterns, finding that many gubernatorial primary contests in 2017 and 2018 had an “establishment” candidate and an “insurgent” candidate (to use some very imprecise terms), and that those donors who backed Clinton in 2016 were very likely to back the establishment candidate in the next cycle, while Sanders supporters backed the insurgent.
 The evidence presented in this chapter strongly suggests that the divisions seen within the Democratic coalition in 2016 were not temporary, nor were they limited to that presidential contest.
-They run deep and have considerable historical roots.
+They run deep, have long historical roots, and have shaped the 2020 nomination contest.

 Ricketson Law Building, 480C